 A wardrobe can be of great importance to any ritual practitioner.
 Like a uniform, the Wiccan clothing, whether a simple pin or an elaborate ritual robe, can symbolise a transformation between your humanity and your astral existence.
 How you dress affects your feelings and success in most human activities.
 Some people do candle burning in everyday clothes and enjoy reasonable success.

 They would have greater success if they were more concerned with their appearance.
 The reason is simple: when you put on distinctive ritual robes or Wiccan clothing used exclusively for Magic rites, your mind is much more open to the Magic itself.

 Some Pagans keep special garb for rituals only, so whenever they put it on, they prepare to be in a sacred space.
 Others have special ritual jewellery.

 The robes you wear do not have to be of any particular type or style.
-The long and flowing sleeves can become a fire hazard when practising candle magic.
+The long, flowing sleeves can become a fire hazard when practising candle magic.
 So, please, be safety-minded.
-You should assign a traditional long robe, a simple pair of pants, or a skirt and top.
-It must be something that you have made yourself or purchased and is used exclusively for magic spells.
+It would be best if you assigned a traditional long robe, a simple pair of pants, or a skirt and top.
+It must be something you have made yourself or purchased and is used exclusively for magic spells.

 The more effort and energy you apply to every stitch and every inch of that dress, the more magical garment you will have.
 You can decorate it, sew, appliqué, or paint on it.
 Be confident that the power will start pulsating through your body when you wear this robe.
 It will be a part of you and add to your Magic strength.

 Many Wiccans strip naked while performing Magic rituals.
-Going through removing all clothes can be as emotionally energizing as putting on distinctive ritual robes.
+Removing all clothes can be as emotionally energizing as putting on distinctive ritual robes.